 Another great team behaviour to look out for is team members who help each other.
 Obviously, being helpful is a good thing, but if your team is not working well it can be one of the things that slowly fades.

 When your team members offer to help colleagues with their tasks during busy periods, it’s a great sign that there is team harmony.
 Without helpful team members, balancing workloads can be tricky.
 Some team members may be overloaded with work, while others are easily able to cope.

 You may have a problem with a lack of helpfulness if:

 - Your team members adopt a “it’s not my job” mentality to the work of other team members

-When your team is working well, team members are more likely to show accountability for their actions and deliverables.
+When your team is working well, team members are more likely to show accountability for their actions.
 They tend to take ownership of their work and have a greater sense of pride.
 In addition, you may notice team members start to hold others accountable too.
 After all, if your team is all in this together, then it matters that others are playing their part as well.

-When your team members show accountability, it means you don’t need to take everything on yourself.
+When your team members take accountability, it means you don’t need to take everything on yourself.
 Your team will play their part and take ownership of their work.
 Ultimately, you are responsible for what happens in your team, but it helps when your team cares as much as you do.